Developing Ionic application with Clojurescript - To-do App

 8. Source code

-You can find an example source code on GitHub.
-Please check blog-post-1 tag for the source code that corresponds to this tutorial.
+You can find the example source code on GitHub.
+Please check the blog-post-1 tag for the source code that corresponds to this tutorial.

 9. Introducing Webpack

-Now that we have application that basicaly works, there are still some issues to address.
-When you open a console in the browser, there are some javascript errors.
-While we can ignore then for our simple todo-app example, it may bite us in the future when we start working on a bigger app.
+Now that we have an application that basically works, there are still some issues to address.
+When you open the console in the browser, there are some JavaScript errors.
+While we can ignore them for our simple to-do app example, it might bite us in the future when we start working on a bigger app.

-Also, shadow-cljs build reports some warnings.
-It turns out, ionic libraries require a webpack Javascript packaging tool to run properly.
-Luckily, shadow-cljs is flexible enough that it can be configured to depend on third party tool to package required Javascript dependencies, and compile only Clojurescrip code using :js-options configuration.
+Also, the shadow-cljs build reports some warnings.
+It turns out, Ionic libraries require the webpack JavaScript packaging tool to run properly.
+Luckily, shadow-cljs is flexible enough that it can be configured to depend on a third-party tool to package required JavaScript dependencies, and compile only ClojureScript code using the :js-options configuration.

 First, let's add webpack to the project.